 Pimkie Color Forecast is a framework of applications that harvest the most trending colors on certain locations.
 It was a joint venture with Happiness Brussels, namely Patrick Glorieux, Thibault Jadoul+Nicolas Felten from Everything is fun and Bliss Interactive.

 Usually, in my projects, I am most interested in coming up with the visual outcomes of certain approaches, accounting if the approach itself is of relevant interest, intellectual honesty and conceptual elegance.
 For the Color Forecast I developed the color clustering software, being framed within a straightforward concept (without known applications in the fashion context), delivered on a beautifully designed website, iPhone app, and presented with joyful short videos.
-Having a project that results in something so roundly defined and with an aesthetic tone that I’m found of in this context, it is a great pleasure to contribute with the low-level intricacies, that in spite of being under the hood, make it work.
+Having a project that results in something so conceptually balanced and with great design quality, it is a great pleasure to contribute with the low-level intricacies, that in spite of being under the hood, just make it work.

 The cameras are meant to be installed pointing at pedestrian streets, where generally the only things that move are people and no vehicles are expected.
 To get rid of the backgrounds that are of no importance in detecting the colors that people are wearing, the application only captures moving pixels through frame differencing.
 These moving pixels are stored during fixed periods of time (for example, 3 minutes, after when the pixels are discarded and a new set of temporal moving pixels starts being recorded again).